-After a waypoint is associated with a point of interest, the yaw angle of the aircraft at the waypoint will not be set to "Align Route" by default.
-If the "Yaw Angle" of the aircraft at the waypoint is set to "Turn to Point of Interest", the nose of the aircraft will always face the associated point of interest.
+After a waypoint is associated with a point of interest, the yaw angle of the aircraft at the waypoint will not "Align Route" by default.
+If the "Yaw Angle" of the aircraft is set to "Turn to Point of Interest" in the waypoint setting and the aircraft is executing the waypoint mission, the nose of the aircraft will always face the associated point of interest during the flight segment from the waypoint to the next one.